 Once the dough has chilled, preheat your oven to 375°F. Line large rimmed baking sheets with unbleached parchment paper, and set them aside.

+Assemble the dumplings.
 While the rolled out crust is chilling, place the apple chunks in a medium-size bowl, and toss with 2 tablespoons sugar and 1 teaspoon ground cinnamon, and the salt.
 Remove one piece of pie crust from the freezer and, with a pastry wheel or shaper knife, slice the crust into 12 3-inch squares.
 Roll each square individually until it is about 1/8-inch thick (the thickness of a nickel).
 Place an apple chunk on the lower third of each piece of dough, and roll up the apple loosely in the dough.
-Cinch the ends together to seal, and place about 1 inch apart on a prepared baking sheet.* Brush the dumplings with the melted butter, and sprinkle lightly with cinnamon and sugar.
+Cinch the ends together to seal, and place about 1 inch apart on a prepared baking sheet.** Brush the dumplings with the melted butter, and sprinkle lightly with cinnamon and sugar.
 Repeat with the remaining dough and apples.
 Place the baking sheets in the refrigerator or freezer until mostly firm.
-Place in the center of the preheated oven and bake for about 20 minutes, or until the crust is lightly golden brown all over, and the apples are tender (test by piercing a dumpling carefully with a sharp knife or toothpick).
-Serve immediately.

 **At this point, the dumplings can be frozen in a single layer on the baking sheet, then placed in a freezer-safe container and frozen until ready to bake.
 They can then be baked from frozen.
 Just follow the rest of the instructions before baking.